Art and Art History

 - B.F.A.
 University of Colorado, Boulder

-Dr. Lisot-Nelson specializes in Renaissance and Baroque art history, and also teaches the history of women in art, ancient Greek, Roman, Early Christian, Medieval, Mexican and Islamic art.
+Dr. Lisot-Nelson specializes in Renaissance and Baroque art history, and also teaches the history of women in art, ancient Greek, Roman, early Christian, Medieval, Mexican and Islamic art.
 Her research interests include aesthetics and post-migration theory, including images representing marginalized populations such as illegitimate children, Ebrei italiani, refugees, slaves and servants.
 Prior to coming to UTT in 2013, Dr. Lisot-Nelson was a visiting assistant professor with the University of Dallas at their Rome campus where she took students on educational tours within Italy and Greece.
 Her doctoral dissertation on Federico Barocci was under the direction of Deborah Stott at University of Texas, Dallas, and her master’s thesis was chaired by Claire Farago at University of Colorado, Boulder.

 Dr. Lisot-Nelson regularly presents academic papers at the Renaissance Society of America annual meetings and the Sixteenth Century Studies conferences on artists such as Federico Barocci, Raphael, Ghirlandaio, Caravaggio, Titian, Michelangelo and two contemporary artists: Maryam Najd and Fasasi Abeedeen Tunde, whose works includes imagery of refugees and transnational identities.
-As a member of the Medici Digital Archive Project community, she participated in a paleography and archival study seminar in Florence, and conducted research at Archivio di Stato di Siena, Achivio e Museo degli Ospedale Innocenti and at the Vatican Library.
+Dr. Lisot-Nelson is a member of the Medici Digital Archive Project community, has participated in a paleography and archival study seminar in Florence, and conducted research at Archivio di Stato di Siena, Achivio e Museo degli Ospedale Innocenti and at the Vatican Library.
 She is the recipient of two UT Tyler Faculty Research Scholarship Awards and a Global Awareness Through Education (GATE) Faculty Liaison Development Grant.